 Object Description

 • Name Configure the pool name that accepts all printable characters, except white

 space.
 If you want to configure the detail settings, you can click the pool name to

 go into the configuration page.

 • Type Display which type of the pool is.

 Network: the pool defines a pool of IP addresses to service more than one

 DHCP client.

-Host: the pool services for a specific DHCP client identified by client identifier or
+Host : the pool services for a specific DHCP client identified by client identifier or

 hardware address.

 • IP Display network number of the DHCP address pool.

 If "-" is displayed, it means not defined

 Subnet Mask Display subnet mask of the DHCP address pool.

 If "-" is displayed, it means not defined.

+Reserved Only If on, Ip addresses optainable from the pool are limited to those entered into the

+reserved entries table.

 Lease Time Display lease time of the pool.